axelarnetwork/axelarate-community/Exercises/excercise_3_join_leave_validator.md

 ## Prerequisites
 - Complete all steps from `README.md`
+- RPC endpoints for your Bitcoin and Ethereum nodes

 ## Joining the Axelar testnet
 Follow the instructions in `README.md` to make sure your node is up to date and you received some test coins to your validator account.

-## Set up Bitcoin and Ethereum RPC nodes (optional)
+## Set up Bitcoin and Ethereum RPC nodes
-As an Axelar Network validator, your Axelar node will vote on the status of Bitcoin and Ethereum transations.
+As an Axelar Network validator, your Axelar node will vote on the status of Bitcoin and Ethereum transactions.
 To do so, it needs to be configured with your Bitcoin and Ethereum nodes using the RPC endpoint.

-The Axelar team also maintains a Bitcoin and Ethereum testnet node, which is provided by default.
-If you are happy with using the default nodes, skip this step and continue to **Joining the Network as a Validator**

 1. Have an Axelar node fully caught up and running by completing the steps in `README.md`.

-2. Go to your home directory and open `~/.axelar_testnet/shared/config.toml`

-3. Scroll to the bottom of the file, and look for `##### bitcoin bridge options #####` and `##### EVM bridges options #####`

-4. Find the `rpc_addr` line and replace the default RPC URL with the URL of your node, for both Bitcoin and Ethereum.
-Save the file.

-5. Restart your Axelar node for the changes to take effect.

-  Go to the command line where the Axelar node is syncing and stop it with `Control + C`.
+2. Go to the command line where the Axelar node is syncing and stop it with `Control + C`.

   Stop the container.
   ```
   docker stop $(docker ps -a -q)
   ```

+3. Go to your home directory and open `~/.axelar_testnet/shared/config.toml`.

+4. Scroll to the bottom of the file, and look for `##### bitcoin bridge options #####` and `##### EVM bridges options #####`.

+5. Find the `rpc_addr` line and replace the default RPC URL with the URL of your node, for both Bitcoin and Ethereum.
+Save the file.

-  Start the node again, running each command in a seperate terminal.
+6. Start your Axelar node for the changes to take effect.
+Run each command in a separate terminal.

   ```
   docker start axelar-core -a
   ```